 BIO

 Patti Jordan is an interdisciplinary artist conflating two and three-dimensional analog and digital processes.
-She has exhibited her work throughout the US, England, France, and Korea.
-Recent Solo Exhibitions are Ceres Gallery’s “Exposure 2021” and “Subfusc” at Flat Tail Press Gallery, Minot, ND, and the Center for Contemporary Art, forthcoming 2025.
-Group exhibitions include ART150, Art Fair14C Showcase, MANIFEST Gallery, and the Monmouth Museum, where she curated and showed in the national exhibition, "INQUESTigation: Women at the Intersections of Art and Science."
-Jordan is the recipient of a New Jersey State Council on the Arts Fellowship, a Solo Exhibition Award from the Center for Contemporary Art, MANIFEST Gallery's Season 20 Grand Jury Award, and a Ford Foundation Award.
-Her drawings are in the collections of the Walter Piehl Gallery, The Drawing Center’s Viewing Program, and ArtHouse6 Gallery.
-Jordan lectures on visual culture, and her writings appear in TUSSLE Magazine, Bloomsbury Fashion Central, ARTE FUSE, BOMB Magazine, Intellect Books, and other publications.
-She holds a Bachelor of Fine Arts with Honors from Pratt Institute, a Master of Fine Arts Summa Cum Laude from Montclair State University, and is a member of the Women’s Caucus for Art.
+She has exhibited her work throughout the US and internationally and is represented by Pictor Gallery in New York City.
+In 2023, Jordan curated and presented in the national exhibition, INQUESTtigation: Women at the Intersections of Art and Science at the Monmouth Museum.
+She is the recipient of a 2024 New Jersey State Council on the Arts Fellowship, Manifest Gallery's Season 20 Grand Jury Award, and a Ford Foundation Award.
+Her drawings are in the collections of the Walter Piehl Gallery, Flat Tail Press Gallery, and ArtHouse6 Gallery.
+Jordan lectures on visual culture, and her writings have appeared in TUSSLE Magazine, ARTE FUSE, BOMB Magazine, and Intellect Books, among other publications.
+She holds a Bachelor of Fine Arts with Honors from Pratt Institute and a Master of Fine Arts Summa Cum Laude from Montclair State University.

 ARTIST STATEMENT

-My art practice is intrinsically experimental, and its resulting images are subject to fluctuations due to chance and unpredictability.
-I initially pour and pull ink across my surfaces with a metal rule.
+My art practice is intrinsically experimental, and its resulting imagery is subject to fluctuations due to chance and unpredictability.
+I cathartically pour and pull ink across my surfaces.
 The reticulation and striations from this back-and-forth motion, “drawing,” replicate nascent experiences and materialize as protean forms.
-As this action occurs over a given duration, I employ change and transformation as a construct to alter, classify, or categorize the works.
-Frequently obscured or darkened in areas, the inky residue ensuing connotes personal identity shifting through transitory states—a seemingly “microbial dark matter.”
-In microbiology, the term “culture” refers to the growth of organisms.
-Similarly, my pouring methods and isolationist frameworks correlate to the pseudo-study of “human cultures.”
-These formations of self thus convey a coexistent relationship to more vital concerns, such as the vastness of our social organism.
+As this action occurs over a given duration, I employ change and transformation as a construct to later classify and categorize the works.
+My recent bodies of work aim to address broader environmental concerns by intersecting the natural world with our human ecotone, envisioning an eco-empathic coexistence within our diverse habitats.